sarahefakler/kernelDrivers/README.md

              It can be removed using:
              make unload;
-             To check that your module is running, cat /proc/modules and look for 'simple_module' To view the messages from your module, inspect /var/log/kern.log
+             To check that your module is running, cat /proc/modules and look for 'simple_module' TO check that your module is registered, cat /proc/devices and look for 'Simple-driver' To view the messages from your module, inspect /var/log/kern.log